 100% of project participants are from a minority background or children in difficult social situations from the communities in the Inhambane, Mozambique area.

 – Direct Beneficiaries: By acting to preserve the ocean in their local community, their future Guardians are playing their part in a wider mission to conserve the ocean for everyone.
 They want to support people of all different identities and accept every religion, ethnicity, and sexuality into the program.
 Regarding socio-economic class, most of the students are from poor families.
-Instructors have extensive experience and are able to find ways of interesting and exciting the children around the proposed activities.
+Instructors have extensive experience and are able to find interesting and exciting ways of involving children in the proposed activities.
 With the programme, all children in target communities have the opportunity to attend classes even if they are not frequenting the local schools, which can happen often as the parents would keep their children at home for housework (mainly girls) or not be able to pay the secondary school fees.

 – Targeting girls: Although women are consistently more engaged in their education activities, female economic empowerment remains a challenge, and women’s influence is largely limited to in the home.
 The program focuses on equality, demonstrating to the girls and boys that they have the same abilities and can achieve similar goals.